symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-2. Wrap the modify multisig account transaction under an aggregate transaction, attaching multisig public key as the signer.
+3. Wrap the modify multisig account transaction in an aggregate transaction, attaching the multisig public key as the signer.

 An aggregate transaction is *complete* if, before announcing it to the network, all required cosignatories have signed it.
 If valid, it will be included in a block.